lyteword/chspurgeon-tod/volume-4/psalm-82.md

 ## Works Upon The Eighty-Second Psalm

 "The Beauty of Magistracy.
-An Exposition of Psalm 82."
-By THOMAS HALL, B. D. 1659-60.
+An Exposition of Psalm 82.
+"By THOMAS HALL, B. D. 1659-60.
 (In SWINNOCK'S WORKS.
 Vol. 4.
 Nichol's Edition.)